Quansight-Labs/jupyter-accessibility-workshops/events/2022-january-22/mentored_sprint_agenda.md

 * In order to participate in the sprint, attendees will need a GitHub account.
 No other knowledge of git or GitHub is required.
     * [Create a free GitHub account here](https://github.com/join).
 You can find [help for creating an account on WikiHow](https://www.wikihow.com/Create-an-Account-on-GitHub).

+That's it!
+No prior experience with accessibility is required.
+Newcomers are welcome.

 ## Schedule